 Though with the times changing, only a few are still living a truly nomadic life, while others have started living in villages, located far away from cities and towns, in remote areas.

-Unlike, other tribal communities, Rabari women are known for their exquisite artworks, particularly their thread, mirror and mud-relief work.
+Unlike, other tribal communities, Rabari women are known for their exquisite artworks, particularly their thread, mirror, and mud-relief work.
 They are renowned for the finest embroidery and bead-work.
-They are skilled artisans, embroider trousseau, bride’s Ghagro (skirt), Kanchali (blouse) and Ludi (veil), the groom’s Kediyan or shirt, children’s cradle cloths and auspicious Torans (door hangings) etc.
+They are skilled artisans, embroider trousseau, bride’s Ghagro (skirt), Kanchali (blouse) and Ludi (veil), the groom’s Kediyan or shirt, children’s cradle clothes and auspicious Torans (door hangings), etc.

 Rabari style of embroidery is unique and evolving.
 A variety of patterns and mirror work are distinctively present in their designs.
 Inspiration is derived from mythology and the desert surrounding.

 They use the chain stitch method to outline their garments.
-The use of mirror, the aesthetically destined patters and the excellent choice for colors make Rabari embroidery a unique one in the world.
+The use of mirrors, the aesthetically destined patterns, and the excellent choice for colors make Rabari embroidery a unique one in the world.

 Mud Relief Work of Rabari Tribe